GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 **Note**: The output format is different from the previous method of using the functional API.

-The [Notebook](batch_prediction_with_Keras2.ipynb) explains the whole procedure to use this method for the batch prediction.
-Follow [Use JupyterLab Notebooks](README.md#use-jupyterlab-notebooks) to run the notebook.
+The [Notebook](notebooks/decorator_example.ipynb) explains the whole procedure to use this method for the batch prediction.
+Follow [Go thorugh example notebooks using AI Platform Notebooks](index.md#go-thorugh-example-notebooks-using-ai-platform-notebooks) to run the notebook.

 ## Go thorugh example notebooks using AI Platform Notebooks.